Leporinus fasciatus: Description

+Diet

+L. fasciatus is omnivorous: its diet comprises vegetative matter as well as other fish, worms, and crustaceans.

+Distribution

 Leporinus fasciatus is tropical freshwater species, native to the rivers and flooded forests of South America.
 Its range encompasses the Amazon Basin.
+It is generally found in fast-flowing waters.

 L. fasciatus has also been recorded in the US states of Florida and Hawaii, probably introduced accidentally as a result of aquarium releases.
 However, it has not been reported from Hawaii for several years; therefore the Hawaii population is thought to have been extirpated.

-It is generally found in fast-flowing waters.
+Relationship with humans

 L. fasciatus plays a minor role in fisheries.
 Its main importance to humans is in the aquarium trade.

+In aquaria

 L. fasciatus may jump if startled, necessitating aquariums with strong tops.
 In captivity, L. fasciatus can eat algae, vegetative matter, and flake food in addition to the worms, insects, and crustaceans it would catch in the wild.
 It can be kept with other fish, and has been described as "hardy".